dylanjbarth/csi/system-design/metrics-aggregation/design.md

 If we assume that we only need high resolution data for the past 2 weeks, we know that our total set of queryable data at any given time will be: 170 * 86.4e3 * 14 ~ 200M records, 300GB.

+#### Partitioning

+With either roll up strategy (or a hybrid of the two), we know that our historical record set will be too large to fit on a single node.
+We could partition our historical data by namespace and range (eg month) to ensure that read requests can be served by a single partition (or in the worst case, by two partitions when 2 weeks span across months).

 ### Reads

 We have a small team, ~100 engineers, and we expect reads to be distributed across our namespaces/services relatively evenly.
 If each team member accesses the dashboard a few times a week, we would expect something like 20 active daily users.